 - Be prepared to say 'NO'.
-Your organization must be able to turn away, even if invested time and money into this opportunity.
+Your organization must be able to say no, even if you have invested time and money into this opportunity.
 Throwing 'good money after bad' is not a solution.
 Methods of self-monitoring include keeping the board involved, developing specific budgets for each step, and keeping a firm timeline on the process. - Value existing expertise.
 Look within the organization and draw upon those at hand.
 Then, complement these skills with additional resources for the board, staff, and technical assistance transfer. - See opportunities where others see problems & find assets of value within the organization. - As with many services, you get what you pay for. - Remember Murphy's Law.
-Plan accordingly to mitigate everything taking twice as long, costing 50% more, and generating half the revenue. - Have fun and do great community work!
+Plan accordingly for this to take twice as long, cost 50%, and generate half the revenue. - Have fun and do good community work.